Learning Strategies For Development

 Material beats Method 1

-Best materials are the ones that lead you to certain core truths and understanding let to adapt to any situation.
-They aren’t optimized for facts
+The best learning materials are the ones that lead you to certain core truths, philosophies, or understandings that let to adapt to any situation.
+They aren’t optimized for facts.

 I pick resources that are: